Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 - scikit-build-core — used to integrate with CMake build system (0.40%)

-- mesonpy — used to integrate with Meson build system (0.22%)
+- meson-python — used to integrate with Meson build system (0.22%)

 All of setuptools, Poetry and Hatchling support plugins.
 Packages that need to extend their behavior usually use the same standard build backend